 Customer service is a critical element of the Culinary Arts industry.
-This program will teach you how to impress your guests as soon as they walk in the door!
+The Food Service Attendant program will teach you how to impress your guests as soon as they walk in the door!
 Once you learn an overview of the hospitality and tourism industry, expand your knowledge and skills with the fundamentals of safety and sanitation, purchasing and cost control, and dining room/front-of-the-house operations.
+Students who enroll in the Food Service Attendant program will gain hands-on experience working Meridian’s Terrace Cafe and the Skywalk Snackbar.
 The ServSafe certification by the National Restaurant Association may be obtained during this course.

 Get out of the classroom and into the real world with projects such as: